fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-addition-guide.md

 - Similar to what you did when getting your page for revisions, grab the raw code for the [sample essay](https://github.com/unm-historiography/2021-fall/blob/main/metahistory-sample.md).
 - Working in YOUR repository (the URL will look like https://github.com/USERNAME/metahistory/), go into the `essays` folder **and appropriate subfolder for the time period or theme of your essay.**
 - Create a new page for your essay the same way you create posts for your reading responses.
+  - **Be sure your filename is all lower case and uses hyphens instead of spaces!**
 - Paste in the code from the [sample essay](https://github.com/unm-historiography/2021-fall/blob/main/metahistory-sample.md).
 - Edit the header of your file (the metadata between the `---` marks at the top) to reflect your TITLE, SUBTITLE, NAME.
 - Also add one of the following to the `toc-section` field: